-While most treatments of the Qur’an assume Traditionalist Islam’s conclusions, The Qur’an: A Complete Revelation does not.
+While most treatments of the Qur’an assume Traditionalist Islam’s conclusions, Gerrans’ first book The Qur’an: A Complete Revelation does not.

-Rather, the first edition of this work provided an initial demonstration of the type of principles which have informed Gerrans’ entire process of engagement with the Qur’anic text.
+Rather, it provides an initial demonstration of the type of principles which have informed Gerrans’ entire process of engagement with the Qur’anic text.

 First among these is the original and organic hermeneutic approach he calls pan-textual analysis.
 This is a methodology by which one approaches the Qur’an on the basis of its own claims — namely, that it is from God, preserved, consistent, and complete — leveraging the corpus of the text as a whole to establish word values for key terms which are consistent and apposite across all instances.
 He then enforces the outcome of that process across his translation.